-A beautiful plant with fragrant flowers, plumeria is a favorite among gardeners and horticultural enthusiasts, and learning to care for plumeria properly helps those fragrant flowers flourish.
+A beautiful plant with fragrant flowers, plumeria (Plumeria spp., USDA zones 10-12) is a favorite among gardeners and horticultural enthusiasts, and learning to care for plumeria properly helps these fragrant flowers flourish.
 Recreating the plumeria's tropical environment with warm temperatures and ample humidity helps it grow well.
 Regular watering and fertilizing provides the plumeria with the nutrients and moisture it needs.

 What Is Plumeria?

 Best known as the flower of choice in Hawaiian leis, plumeria is a tropical tree that yields fragrant flowers that are waxy to the touch.
-Their stems are thick and tough, and their leaves are large and leathery.
-A tropical species, plumeria require an abundance of sunlight, water and warmth to reach their healthiest state.
+Stems are thick and tough, and leaves are large and leathery.
+A tropical species, plumeria require an abundance of sunlight, water and warmth to reach its healthiest state.

 Plumeria Environmental Needs